 The big advantage of Arquillian Drone extension is its flexibility.
 We provide you reasonable defaults, but if they are not sufficient or if they do not fulfill your needs, you can change them.
-You can change behaviour of existing implemenation or implement support for your own testing framework.
+You can change behaviour of existing implementation or implement support for your own testing framework.
 See JavaDoc/sources for more details, here is an enumeration of classes you should focus on:

-org.jboss.arquillian.drone.spi.Configurator<T, C>

-Provides a way how to configure configurations of type C for @Drone object of type T org.jboss.arquillian.drone.spi.Instantiator<T, C> org.jboss.arquillian.drone.spi.Destructor<T> org.jboss.arquillian.drone.spi.DroneConfiguration
+- org.jboss.arquillian.drone.spi.Configurator<T, C> Provides a way how to configure configurations of type C for @Drone object of type T - org.jboss.arquillian.drone.spi.Instantiator<T, C> Provides a way how to instantiate @Drone object of type T with configuration C - org.jboss.arquillian.drone.spi.Destructor<T> Provides a way how to dispose @Drone object of type T - org.jboss.arquillian.drone.spi.DroneConfiguration This is effectivelly a marker for configuration of type C